Amanrj305/sdn-host-discovery/README.md

-﻿# SDN Host Discovery Service using Ryu Controller
+﻿# Host Discovery Service in SDN using Ryu Controller

 ##  Project Overview